Where do they come from?

-Cosmetic products can sometimes cause allergic reactions, mainly what we call contact allergies.
+Cosmetic products can sometimes cause allergic reactions, mainly what is known as contact dermatitis.

-● With regards to cosmetics, the only study that exists shows that the number of cases of true allergy (i.e. confirmed by a dermatologist) in the general population is estimated at 0.1 - 0.2%.
+With regards to cosmetics, one study shows that the number of cases of true diagnosed allergy in the general population is estimated at 0.1 - 0.2%.

 Why and how do we use them?

 The ingredients we use in our products have all been rigorously evaluated regarding their allergenic potential.
-When we assess the safety of a cosmetic product before it is placed on the market, we check that the ingredients are used in such conditions that they will not induce any allergy.
+When we assess the safety of a cosmetic product before it is placed on the market, we check that the ingredients are used in such conditions that they will not induce an allergic reaction for most individuals.

-Our products are subject to dedicated tests to check the absence of allergic reactions when used.
-This rigorous approach is applied to all the products we develop.
+Our products are also subject to dedicated tests to check the absence of allergic reactions when used.
+This rigorous evaluation is applied to all the products we develop.

-The complete list of ingredients in a product allows consumers who already know they are sensitized or allergic to a specific ingredient to choose products that do not contain it.
-And we propose a method of detecting a potential allergy before using the product.
-This is the case for hair dye products for which we recommend to routinely perform an allergy alert test 48 hours before using it.
+The complete list of ingredients on the package of a product allows consumers who already know they are sensitized or allergic to a specific ingredient to choose products that do not contain it.
+For some products, we propose a method of detecting a potential allergy before using the product.
+This is the case for hair dye products for which we recommend consumers test each time to identify a potential allergic reaction 48 hours before using it.